applegod75/Python-libs/README.md

     I made this to add most math functions you'd find on a calculator to python.
-    This is surprisingly hard, so will take a while to finish. can be installed using: pip install -i https://test.pypi.org/simple/ calc-applegod==0.0.1 I'll soon upload it to the main pypi servers
+    This is surprisingly hard, so will take a while to finish. can be installed using: pip install -i https://test.pypi.org/simple/ calc-applegod==0.0.1 I'll soon upload it to the main pypi servers.
+The package name is also calc_applegod to avoid any collision with other packages

     requirements:
     -random (default)